 A team of researchers from Cornell Engineering has developed novel polymer-based substrates for packaging micro-scale electronic sensors that completely vaporize when triggered with remote radio frequency (RF) signals.Read more

-Prof. Lal (BSEE Caltech 1990, Ph.D.
-Electrical Engineering-UC Berkeley 1996).
+Prof. Lal obtained his Bachelor of Science in Electrical Engineering from Caltech in 1990.
+He obtained his Ph.D. in Electrical Engineering from University of California, Berkeley.
 He conducted his doctoral research at the Berkeley Sensors and Actuators Center in the area of ultrasonic MEMS.
-After working at University of Wisconsin-Madison as an assistant professor, he is now an associate professor at Cornell University, in the School of Electrical and Computer Engineering.
-He holds 17 patents and has published >155 research papers in the area of microsystems engineering.
-He served as a Program Manager at DARPA in the Microsystems Technology Office, from 2005-2009.
+After working at University of Wisconsin-Madison as an assistant professor, he is now a professor at Cornell University, in the School of Electrical and Computer Engineering.
+He holds more than 30 patents and has published more than 190 research papers in the area of microsystem engineering.
+He has served as a Program Manager at DARPA in the Microsystems Technology Office, from 2005-2009.
 At DARPA he managed ten and started six new programs in the area of navigation, low-energy computation, bio-robotics, and atomic microsystems.
+He is the recipient of the NSF CAREER award, and the Whitaker Foundation Award.
+With his students he has won several best paper awards at the IEEE Ultrasonics and Frequency Control Symposium, and IEEE NEMS conferences.
+He is also a recipient of the Department of Defense Exceptional Service Award, and a Best Program Manager Award for his work at DARPA.

 Solid state electromechanical devices, integrated circuits, advanced MEMS and NEMS